UTDallasEPICS/Guides/webdev_pathway.md

 ### Express & H3

+Express and H3 are frameworks for setting up easy REST servers.
+They provide support for routing and utilities for reading data out of query parameters and request bodies, managing cookies, redirects, etc. They are both used in essentially the same way, but H3 provides a composable, functional interface vs the more OOP interface of Express.
+H3 is used by Nuxt under the hood as part of its file-based routing system.

+Both frameworks have extensive ecosystem support.
+H3 is aided by an easy interface for compatibility with Express oriented libraries.

-H3 does have some provided database adapters, however we want to leverage Prisma's additional schema management features.
+H3 and Express do have some provided database adapters, but we want to leverage Prisma's additional schema management features.

 ### Example Prisma schema